Tests of General Relativity

 The galactic center with its supermassive Black Hole Sgr A* and its extreme gravitational potential offers a unique possibility to study effects of general relativity.
 We use the stars in close orbits around the black hole, especially S2, to find deviations from Newtonian gravity and test General Relativity in different ways.

-Measurement of gravitational redshift in the Galactic centre
+Measurement of Gravitational Redshift in the Galactic Center

 Sagittarius A* (SgrA*), the massive black hole in the center of our galaxy is at a distance of 26'000 lightyears from Earth the closest of its kind and with an apparent Schwarzschild radius of 53µm the largest in the sky.
 It is surrounded by a cluster of high velocity stars called the S-stars whose trajectories are governed by the gravitational field of the black hole.
 We used the Very Large Telescope (VLT) instruments GRAVITY and SINFONI to follow the short (16y) orbit star S2/S-02 during its recent pericenter passage in may 2018, collecting astrometric and spectroscopic data, respectively.
 These joint data allowed for the first time a robust detection of the combined gravitational redshift and transverse Doppler effect on S2/S-02.